-Shin splints, also known as medial tibial stress syndrome, are classified by pain in the inner part of the lower leg and are one of the most common injuries to develop in runners.
-Medial shin pain is most often caused by repetitive pounding on hard surfaces, introducing an undue stress on the bones, muscle, and lower extremity joints.
-Shin splints can be a nagging and ongoing injury; however, they can usually be treated in a conservative way with a few simple changes in your training pattern and strengthening/stretching program.
+Shin splints, also known as medial tibial stress syndrome, present with pain in the inner part of the lower leg and are one of the most common running related injuries.
+Medial shin pain is most often caused by repetitive contact on hard surfaces, introducing an undue stress on the bones, muscle, and lower extremity joints.
+Shin splints can be a nagging and ongoing injury; however, they can usually be treated in a conservative way with a few simple changes in your training pattern and strengthening program.

 - Gradual onset of anterior or medial shin pain

-- Tenderness upon palpation (inner aspect of lower leg)
+- Tenderness to palpation (inner aspect of lower leg)

 - Mild edema or redness